leomccormack/sparta-site/README.md

 ## Contributing

-We are by no means exports in website design, so if you happen to be wesite, Hugo or Doks guru and spot anything that can be improved, then please feel free to do so and submit a pull request : )
+We are by no means exports in website design, so if you happen to be a website, Hugo or Doks guru and spot anything that can be improved, then please feel free to do so and submit a pull request.

+Any suggestions on how to make the plug-in descriptions, install-instructions, FAQ etc. more useful/informative is also welcome : )